 Treatment under a general anaesthetic is carried out in a hospital setting by the dentist and an anaesthetist.
 General anaesthesia involves patients being ‘fully asleep’.
 Some possible side effects include nausea and a longer recovery time than other forms of sedation.

 A general anaesthetic can be a good option for some people, but remember that it doesn’t help you learn coping strategies for anxiety or get used to going to see the dentist.

 Some dental treatments are better provided over several visits.
 This means that your treatment options may be more limited if you want all your dental treatment under general anaesthetic.
-Some people need a lot of treatment and it may not be possible to get enough anaesthetic time to finish all the treatment in one session.

 In some instances, having some treatment done in the dental chair in a separate appointment before the general anaesthetic will help prepare the mouth for the treatment that will be provided, to make best use of the general anaesthetic session.